-- Use of all available in-state resources - Ordering of additional resources from the Lower 48 - Alaska and National Preparedness Levels - Severity funding requests both agency-specific and interagency c.
-Statewide Shared Tactical Resources
+- Use of all available in-state resources

+- Ordering of additional resources from the Lower 48

+- Alaska and National Preparedness Levels

+- Severity funding requests both agency-specific and interagency

+- Draw down and Step Up plans

 Once the distribution of resources has been established, the priority for dispatch of these statewide tactical resources will be based on protection priorities as established in the AIWFMP.
-AICC may override decisions made at the Statewide Strategy Meeting when responding to immediate critical needs.
+Decisions made will be communicated to XXXX via IFM or xxxx AICC may override decisions made at the Statewide Strategy Meeting when responding to immediate critical needs.